EladOzCohen/eladozcohen.com/content/project/Israel_Map_Vis/index.md

 subtitle: Add the discreption of the coidv19
 tags:
 - hugo-site
-title: Covid-19 - SQL Analysis and Exploration
+title: israel buseses... add some
 ---

 ![Formspree Logo](median_and_mean_pic.jpg)